 Yellow Bridge: The contrast of the yellow bridge against the turquoise water makes for excellent photo opportunities!
-The bridge is very narrow, so make sure you’re careful when crossing the bridge.

-This private beach is owned by Villa Trevally and thus to access it, you’ll have to spend money at the hotel restaurant.
-If you’re on a budget but still want to see the beach, keep going straight ahead until you reach a small dirt road that leads to several viewpoints overlooking the beach.
+Secret point Beach: This private beach is owned by Villa Trevally and thus to access it, you’ll have to spend money at the hotel restaurant.

-Feeling adventurous?
+Mahana Point: Feeling adventurous?
 Starting from IDR 25k (US$ 1.80), you can do cliff jumping at Mahana Point or rent a surfboard to catch some waves.

 Related post: 8 things you must do in Nusa Ceningan

 Kelingking Beach: This is one of the most Instagrammable spots in Bali due to its T-Rex shaped cliff and secluded beach.
 If you want to avoid the crowds, head a bit further away from the main viewpoint area or better yet, hike down to the beach.
-Although very scenic, the hike is steep with the edge secured only by wooden railings.
+Read more about Kelingking beach here.

-Another must-see when spending 2 weeks in Bali is Angel’s Billabong, a natural infinity pool flanked by jagged cliffs, perfect for soaking in during low tide.
-During high tide, the waves can get pretty rough and come crashing with extreme force into the pool.
+Angel’s Billabong: Another must-see when spending 2 weeks in Bali is Angel’s Billabong, a natural infinity pool flanked by jagged cliffs.
+Read more about Angel’s Billabong here.

-Less than a five minutes’ walk from Angel’s Billabong is the Broken beach which is a natural arched bridge.
+Broken Beach: Less than a 5 minutes walk from Angel’s Billabong is Broken beach, famous for its a natural arched bridge.
 Read more about Broken Beach here.

 Crystal Bay: Lined with tall palm trees, Crystal Bay is usually the last stop on most Nusa Penida tours.
-Spend some time lying on the sand or take a dip into the ocean after a long travel day through the bumpy roads of Nusa Penida.
+Spend some time relaxing on the beach or take a dip into the ocean.

 For the last few days of your two weeks Bali itinerary, travel back to the mainland and take a taxi from Sanur to Uluwatu which should cost about IDR 200k (US$ 14).